ejsadiarin/wizardry/README.md

   - also contains `CLI` tools necessary for homelabbing (e.g. `docker`, `kubernetes`, `tailscale`, `aws-cli`, `ansible`, `terraform`, etc.)
 - `useful-cli-tools` - contains CLI tools for everyday use

+## Scripts - Magic Spells
+- all custom scripts are prefixed with `,`
+- this has tremendous benefits:
+  1. `,` autocompletion on custom scripts
+  2. distinguishable own custom scripts
+  3. prevents name conflicts (script collisions on custom vs system)
+  4. can have a script with the same name as a system command (e.g. `,ls`)

 ## Programming
 - any language works
 - I recommend Go (simple, fast as fok, and powerful) and Python (the swiss army knife, slow for large projects)